walter-cavinaw/EveWebTrading/README.md

 torndb

-py-bcrypt (if using windows, you have to install MSFT Visual C++ Compiler for python 2.7)
+py-bcrypt (The easiest way to install is to use the wheel @ https://bitbucket.org/alexandrul/py-bcrypt/downloads)

 Will Include: